techysanoj/cmo-id-card-with-qr-code-generator/README.md

 ## Live Demo
-You can check out the live demo of the project here: [Live Demo](https://id-card-with-qr-code-generator.vercel.app/)
+You can check out the live demo of the project here: <a href="http://your-live-link.com" target="_blank">Live Demo</a>

 ## Usage